fairlearn/fairlearn/docs/user_guide/adversarial.rst

         return dp_diff, accuracy, selection_rate

 We may define the optimizers however we like.
-In this case, we use the suggestion from the paper to set the hyperparameters alpha and learning rate :math:`\eta` to depend on the timestep such that :math:`\alpha \eta
+In this case, we use the suggestion from the paper to set the hyperparameters :math:`\alpha` and learning rate :math:`\eta` to depend on the timestep such that :math:`\alpha \eta
 \rightarrow 0` as the timestep grows::